 Messgewand is a collaborative practice, based between Lyon (FR) and Amsterdam (NL).
 The two designers met while studying at applied-arts school in Nevers, France where they bonded over a shared skepticism regarding the product-driven nature of their design education.
 After seven years of education in product/object design, they utilise their disciplines as a medium to question aesthetic conventions and define their own plastic language.

 Messgewand explores the concept of mental furniture, midway between functional sculpture and nonfunctional design.
 That position makes them answer to professional assignments as much as self-initiated projects with a critical approach towards modes of production and representation.
-Their experimentations are visualized using object, furniture, sculpture, image and drawing.
+Their experimentations are visualized using objects, furniture, sculpture, image, and drawing.
 By doing so, they challenge the contemporary visual codes and rules of the object design field.
 Each project is an opportunity to experiment and precise their personal design language.

 All of them put together are determining a large research area positioned in a narrow gap between art and design.

-They use of their design background to hack the usual product design process of creating and making, such as thinking, sketching, drawing, modeling.
+They use their design background to hack the usual product design process of creating and making, such as thinking, sketching, drawing, modeling.
 They see each step of it as a potential final proposal instead of having them linked in a global and closed production loop.

 2014*2016 Master degree in art and object design * ÉSAD Reims [FR]

 2012*2014 Bachelor degree in art and object design * ÉSAD Reims [FR] * Saint-Étienne [FR]

 2010*2012 Two-year technical degree in product design * ÉSAAB Nevers [FR]

 2009*2010 Preparatory year in applied art * ÉSAAB Nevers [FR]